Sustain What

-Tips for readers and editors when headlines tug at our instincts
+Tips for readers and editors when headlines or memes tug at our instincts

-This morning, raising my head up above my daily fixation on sustainability questions, I caught up with what seemed extremely welcome weekend news from Iran, as conveyed by The New York Times Sunday morning in an online story with a definitive headline and deck and this breathless Twitter post:
+Raising my head up above my daily fixation on sustainability questions, I caught up with what seemed extremely welcome news from Iran, as conveyed by The New York Times Sunday morning in an online story with a definitive headline and deck and this breathless Twitter post:

 Breaking News: Iran has abolished its morality police after months of protests set off by the death of Mahsa Amini, a young woman who was arrested over the strict Islamic dress code.